Saakaarb/AE-NODE-StiffnessReduction/README.md

 # Getting Started

-To demonstrate the utility of the framework, we will create a model that learns to autoregressively predict the results of a hydrocarbon combustion process.
+To demonstrate the utility of the framework, we will create a model that learns to autoregressively predict the results of a hydrocarbon combustion process, for a range of initial temperatures and fuel mass fractions.
 The reaction under consideration is a 2 step combustion of a methane-like fuel F:

 1. **Fuel oxidation:**
    ```math